Qualifications and experience

 A registered nurse (RN) has the most comprehensive clinical care experience within an aged care facility besides a visiting doctor.

-There is a bigger journey involved with becoming a RN.
+There is a different journey involved when becoming a RN.

 Starting from high school, you will need to graduate with an ATAR between 60-90.
 However, this depends on the course, the university you apply for, and also changes from year to year depending on how many people apply for the course.
 Undertaking a double degree in nursing usually means you should aim for an ATAR in the 80s-90s.